cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/syllabus.md

 In this course you will learn the three laws of thermodynamics, explore concepts like entropy and enthalpy, and investigate the causes and effects of global warming from a thermodynamics perspective.
 We will also apply these concepts to learning about state-of-the-art energy conversion and storage technologies like heat pumps, hydrogen fuel cells, metal-air batteries, artificial photosynthesis, molten salt storage, concentrated solar power, and many more.

+#### Learning Objectives

+The primary aim of this course is to have students reach an undergraduate-level understanding of thermodynamics through the lens of climate change, paying
+special attention to placing fundamental concepts within a narrative that emphasizes both the benefits and dangers of technological progress.
+Throughout
+this course, students will:

+1. Develop an understanding of the fundamental laws of thermodynamics and an intuition for how they relate to observed physical phenomena through concepts like energy, entropy, and enthalpy.
+2. Apply these thermodynamic principles to illuminate the impact of human industrialization on the climate.
+3. Think broadly about the greater context of climate change and the history of the Earth and Universe as a whole to better understand the competing timescales of human consumption and the carbon cycle.
+4. Use Python to evaluate the performance and climatological impact of thermodynamic systems that are contributing to climate change and their proposed replacements.
+5. Work together as teams to evaluate the efficacy of leading climate change mitigation strategies using the theory and computational tools learned throughout this course.

 #### Requirements

 Weekly deliverables will include problem sets on fundamental topics, as well as interactive coding assignments to simulate and analyze various thermodynamic systems.
 As a  final group project, you will pick one of these systems and provide an in-depth analysis and simulation to better understand its potential for reducing greenhouse gas emissions.